A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Consistent Splitting Scheme

-It allows to apply the Neumann boundary data directly in the momentum equation and the PPE.
+Alternatively, the pressure $g_p$ may be applied directly on the boundary if known.
 Note that this choice also aligns with the most practically relevant scenarios, as frequently the pressure value is to be prescribed on open boundaries such as outflow.
-This boundary condition could also be based on an extrapolation of the viscous term in time, avoiding the split introduced in Eqs.~\eqref{eq:bc_traction_viscous}--\eqref{eq:bc_traction_pressure}.
-Such considerations are beyond the scope of the present work and are hence not considered in the following.
-For a detailed discussion on this topic for this splitting scheme see~\cite{schussnig2022}.
+For a detailed discussion on this topic for this splitting scheme see, e.g.,~\cite{schussnig2022}.